danielbyrnes/danielbyrnes.github.io/docs/_posts/2025-05-26-linear-programming.markdown

 ```
 ## Optimization Interface
-The interface for setting up the LP should be intuititve, where we can add >= and <= constraints and specify whether the cost function should be maximized or minimized.
+The interface for setting up the LP should be intuititve, where we can add >= and <= constraints and specify whether the cost function should be maximized or minimized:
 ```c++
 Optimizer optimizer;
 optimizer.AddLTConstraint({1, 2}, 8);